andrewgazelka/gpt-pipe/README.md

 Execute GPT actions on stdin.

-I am currently using this in `vim` like so
+I am currently using this in `vim` to do actions on my entire vim buffer like so:

 ```vim
 nmap <leader>p :%! gpt-pipe you are a pragmatic planner. give insight/critique tasks and how I should do them. reorder tasks and explain ordering<CR>